NaturalHistoryMuseum/splitgill/docs/fundamentals/elasticsearch_model.md

 will retrieve the data for each record in the search scope as they looked at timestamp `1618218289000` which is `2021-04-12 09:04:49`.

+This field is indexed as a `date_range` using the `epoch_millis` format.

 ### data

-This object contains the actual data of the record at the version this document represents.
+This object contains the actual source data of the record at the version this document represents.
-All values in this object will be of type string, list or object due to the way the record data is stored MongoDB.
-Nested structures of any depth are allowed (objects containing objects, lists of objects etc).
+Nested structures of any depth are allowed (objects containing objects, lists of lists, lists of objects etc).
 The data stored under this object is not indexed but is stored and therefore can't be used in queries (use `parsed`, see the next section) but will be returned in the results.